vketch/FamilyTree/README.md

 The main  goal is to provide a possibility to build a whole family tree of the Bible persons.

 ## Compiling
-To compile  library clone source codes into PATH
+Clone source codes into PATH

 ```bash
 git clone https://github.com/vketch/